HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

 ## Manager Discussions

-- Discuss your goals/expectations
+1. **Discuss Goals and Expectations:** Clarify your goals and what’s expected from you.

-- Get feedback on your work
+2. **Seek Feedback:** Regularly get feedback on your work to understand areas of improvement.

-- Highlight any retro items
+3. **Highlight Retro Items:** Bring up any issues or action items from retrospectives that need managerial attention.

-- Get inputs on any process you would like to try
+4. **Process Inputs:** Get your manager's input on any new processes or changes you want to implement.

-- Use the expertise of the manager to see how you can solve any team problems
+5. **Leverage Expertise:** Use the manager’s expertise to address and solve team problems effectively.

-- Provide both strengths and weaknesses of team members on a recurring basis
+6. **Provide Team Member Assessments:** Regularly share both strengths and weaknesses of team members with your manager.

 ## Globally Distributed Team

-When you have a globally distributed team, some of the challenges which arise are:
+When managing a globally distributed team, you may face challenges like:

-- Less time overlap where all team members are available
+- **Limited Overlap:** Limited time when all team members are available.
-- Team members blocked and waiting for info from members in another region
+- **Blocked Team Members:** Team members waiting for information from others in different regions.
-- Missing any meetings that happen after-hours in a different time zone
+- **After-Hours Meetings:** Missing meetings scheduled in different time zones.
-- Giving same updates in different standups e.g. Product Owner in US while other teams are in different locations
+- **Repeated Updates:** Providing the same updates in multiple standups.

-What I did:
+**What I Did:**

-- Use the overlap time effectively e.g. learning sessions, retrospective
+1. **Utilize Overlap Time:** Use overlapping hours effectively for activities like learning sessions and retrospectives.

-- Split the standups to suit different timezones but don't ask to repeat same updates from team members who end up having to attend multiple standups.
-Instead, summarize the updates wherever applicable.
+2. **Split Standups:** Adapt standup meetings for different time zones, summarizing updates to avoid repetition.

-- If team members are blocked, have some doc tasks that they could work on in the meantime while members in other location come online for support/clarification
+3. **Manage Blockages:** Provide documentation tasks for team members who are blocked until others come online for support.

-- Share any meeting updates via email/capture a card and give updates in the next standup to keep everyone in loop
+4. **Share Meeting Updates:** Send meeting updates via email or capture a card and share in the next standup to keep everyone informed.

-- Foresee any information/potential blockers in advance and have them resolved/share information via email/channel notification so that the other time zone members have clarity/unblocked once they come online early the next day
+5. **Anticipate Issues:** Proactively address potential blockers and share information in advance to ensure smooth progress across time zones.

 To zoom and view the content, check the image here - https://raw.githubusercontent.com/HarshadRanganathan/team-leader-templates/main/meeting-schedule/meeting-schedule.png